Prajvalkp/website/README.md

 # website
-website created using html and css download from the github and extract all the files later run it
+website created using html and css. download from the github and extract all the files, later run it